Rooms Might Require Different colours

 Examine Your Colour Choices

 Different types of paint are just as suitable for different surfaces.
 For instance, oil-based paints are great for plastic or vinyl.
 If you’re painting over fabric, then oil-based paint is the best choice.
 If you’re painting over wood that isn’t waterproof, then look into water-based paints because these won’t need a topcoat to prevent the wood from rotting.
 You’ll want to choose a coating that will be compatible with your existing finish and stick well to the surface.
-However, if you find this process too complicated, contact us by visiting https://www.surepaint.com.au/, and we will handle everything for you.
+However, if you find this process too complicated, contact us at 0449 846 744 or visit us at www.surepaint.com.au and we will handle everything for you.